StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/run-cortex-with-docker.md

 ## Overriding configuration with a custom file

-At the end of the generated configuration, the file `/etc/cortex/application.conf` is included.
-This allows you to override any setting by mounting your own `application.conf` file to this path.
+The generated configuration includes the file `/etc/cortex/application.conf` at the end.
+You can override any setting by mounting your own `application.conf` file to this path.

 !!!
 Example ""
     ```